organicmaps/organicmaps/docs/INSTALL.md

 bash ./configure.sh
 ```

-For _Windows 10_:  You should be able to build the project by following either of these setups:
+For _Windows 10_:  You should be able to build the project by following either of these setup methods:

 **Setup 1: Using WSL**
 1. Install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on your machine.